|

 Brian Epstein wrote the above words in 1964 as a prologue to his

-autobiography A Cellarful Of Noise.
+autobiography A Cellarful of Noise.

 Long out-of-print, Cellarful gives readers an inside story